Susannah Willard Johnson: Abenaki raid

 At the time of the attack, Susannah was nine months pregnant.
-The following day, as the party was marching through the wilderness of what is now northeast Reading, Vermont, she gave birth to a daughter, whom she named Elizabeth Captive Johnson.
-Johnson was given a pair of moccasins and allowed to ride a stolen horse belonging to Captain Phineas Stevens, a noted colonist who had served as commander of the Fort's militia until 1750.
-The horse, named Scoggin and captured the night before, was killed and eaten during the journey after the party had run out of food; the Indians made a soup from the bone marrow while the captives were allowed to eat the flesh.
+The following day, as the party was marching through the wilderness of what is now Reading, Vermont, she gave birth to a daughter, whom she named Elizabeth Captive Johnson.
+Johnson was given a pair of moccasins and allowed to ride a stolen horse belonging to Captain Phineas Stevens, a colonist who had served as commander of the Fort's militia until 1750.
+The horse, named Scoggin and captured the night before, was killed and eaten during the journey after the party had run out of food; the Abenaki made a soup from the bone marrow while the captives were allowed to eat the flesh.

 After arriving at St. Francis on September 19, with a full three weeks of journey behind them, the captives, whose faces had been decorated in vermilion paint, were forced to run the gantlet past a parade of Abenaki warriors armed with tomahawks, war clubs, and knives.
-While the prisoners expected a severe beating or death, Johnson wrote in her accounts that she was "agreeably disappointed" when she realized that "each Indian only gave us a tap on the shoulder"; the Indians especially treated the women "decently" and none among them was seriously harmed.
+While the prisoners expected a severe beating or death, Johnson wrote in her accounts that she was "agreeably disappointed" when she realized that "each Indian only gave us a tap on the shoulder"; the Abenaki especially treated the women "decently" and none among them was seriously harmed.
 The captives were held for approximately two and a half months, long enough for Johnson to develop an elementary vocabulary of Abenaki words.